Clonazepam: 7 things you should know

 - Clonazepam acts on nerve cells to calm abnormal electrical activity within the brain.

-- Clonazepam calms and sedates and may be used in the treatment of anxiety, as an anticonvulsant, or for its sedative effects.
+- Clonazepam calms and sedates and may be used for the treatment of anxiety, as an anticonvulsant, or for its sedative effects.

 - Experts aren't exactly sure how clonazepam works, but believe its effects are due to its ability to strongly bind to the GABA-benzodiazepine receptor complex, which enhances the affinity for GABA (a neurotransmitter that blocks impulses between nerve cells in the brain).
 Low levels of GABA have been linked to anxiety, mood disorders, seizure disorders, and pain.